pragmatic-data/pragmatic-data-platform/macros/ingestion_lib/README.md

 allowing you to ingest files from anywhere your Snowflake account is authorized to read.

 Ingestion of files into Landing Tables in the PDP is based on three operations:
-1. creation fo the shared DB objects (schema, file format and stage), if they not exists
+1. creation of the shared DB objects (schema, file format and stage), if they not exists
-2. creation of the landing table, if not exists
+2. creation of the individual landing table, if not exists
-3. ingestion of all the new files since the last ingestion
+3. ingestion of all the new files since the last ingestion into the individual landing table

 The playbook to ingest files is therefore the following:
 1. create a setup file to define names and the shared DB objects (schema, file format, stage)